Grigorovich SUVP

-The SUVP was a high wing passenger aircraft.
-It was built in 1925 at the Krasny Letchik factory in Russia.
+The SUVP was a high-wing passenger aircraft designed by Dmitry Pavlovich Grigorovich.
+It was built in 1925 at the Krasny Letchik factory in Russia, ordered by Ukrvozdukhput.
 Its fuselage was composed of metal tubing, its skin was fabric, and the wings were constructed out of wood.
-Only one aircraft was ever produced, and this aircraft saw service with a Ukrainian airline.
+The aircraft was powered by a 100 hp Bristol Lucifer.
+Only one was ever produced, and the SUVP saw service with Ukrainian airlines.